andydevs/blog/_drafts/experiments-with-css-grid.md

 To-Do list and put it in a `TODO.md`.
 A bit low-tech, but found I like it better this way.

-OFF TO CODING!

-## Make content

-- Explain the naming of the divs
-- Doing main layout first, and then doing menu
+## Adding Dummy Content

+The first thing I did was add the HTML content in.
+I'm adding the content in first and then styling it, as you would.

 ```html
 <div class="layout">